frePPLe/frepple/doc/integration-guide/odoo-connector.rst

 * **Configuring access rights**

-  Out of the box, the integrated solution will grant all odoo users access to all frepple functionality.
-With the information below you can tailor this towards a more restricted access.
+  Out of the box, the integrated solution will grant only the root and admin users access to all frepple functionality.
+Others users need to be explicitly granted access.

   * | In odoo, you allow people to access frepple by granting the "frepple user" access right.
-    | By default, all users are granted this permission.
-You can change the default
-      access right.
+    | The access is not granted by default.

   * | All odoo users with the "frepple user" permission are automatically synchronised with frepple.